Greetings from the historic town of Malvern in Worcestershire

 In Autumn 2015 we finished creating a photographic record of headstones in the churchyard of St Mary's Guarlford, and we have added this to the Guarlford web-site.
 We also transcribed the 1884 - 1894 pages of the burial register of Great Malvern cemetery for the Malvern Family History Society which led us to Norman May died 1889 who founded a well known photographic studio in Church Street circa 1878.
 During 2015 we also added biographies, particularly of the founders of early Malvern Schools, and added to stories about Victorian houses in Great Malvern and some of the people that lived there, which we continued in 2016 - we were particularly fortunate to receive stories and photos enabling our page about past Malvern schools to be expanded considerably.
 Details of additions and changes to the website can be found on the What's New page.

-A big thank you to everyone who has contributed to our articles; that is greatly appreciated and of course it makes the stories much more interesting.
+A big thank you to those who continue to contribute to our articles; that is greatly appreciated and of course it makes the stories much more interesting.
 We still have material to be added to the website in due course, for example more about Clarendon school and Malvern Wells cemetery.

-With emphasis now on the history of the area, you will find little about forthcoming events - for that it is suggested you either look at the Malvern Gazette website or contact the Tourist Information Centre which has moved to new premises off the Lyttelton Well courtyard, near the entrance to the Priory, in Church Street.
+With emphasis mostly on the history of the area, you will find little here about forthcoming events in the town - for that it is suggested you either look at the Malvern Gazette website or contact the Tourist Information Centre which has moved to new premises off the Lyttelton Well courtyard, near the entrance to the Priory, in Church Street.
 Alternatively click to open the excellent official Tourist Information Centre website about The Malverns.

 There are some 'archived' pages about Quothquan and Biggar in Scotland which we visited a long time ago while on holiday; here we had experimented with a slightly different style for the navigation buttons.